deployd/deployd/README.md

 ## requirements

-Deployd is build using node and published using npm.
+Deployd is built using node and published using npm.
 To install and use it, you need to install **[Node.JS](https://nodejs.org/en/download/)**.

 ## install from npm